charlesjacobus/Portfolio/Portfolio.Client/ClientApp/src/assets/writings/sentences/Iced coffee.md

 Despite the wedding
-and for a few formal
+and for a few
 letters and postcards
 of monochrome flowers
-and those last
+and one last awkward
-awkward phone calls
+phone call
 from our respective
 monasteries,
 it all really ended